MysteriousJ/Joystick-Input-Examples/README.md

 ## Types of devices

 ### HID
 Standing for Human Interface Device, HID is a standardized communication protocol for USB devices a user directly interacts with, covering anything from keyboards to treadmills.
 An HID `usage page` is a number describing the purpose of the device, and `usages` are further subcategories.
-Modern game controllers use HID usage page 0x01 with usage 0x04 or 0x05, and Windows has several APIs for working with them.
+Modern game controllers use HID usage page 1 (generic desktop) with usage 0x04 (Joystick) or 0x05 (Game pad), and Windows has several APIs for working with them.
 You can read the [official usage table from usb.org](https://usb.org/sites/default/files/hut1_21_0.pdf), or [this more concise reference](http://www.freebsddiary.org/APC/usb_hid_usages.php).

 HID refers to the standard protocol, physical devices (the gamepad in your hands), and virtual devices.
 Games interface with the virtual device while a driver handles communicating those bytes to the physical one.
 I'll be redundantly referring to game controllers as HID devices.

 ### XInput
-The only controllers you're likely to find that don't use HID are Mirosoft's own XBox controllers.
+The only controllers you're likely to find that don't use HID are Microsoft's own XBox controllers.
 These use a custom communication protocol, and Microsoft introduced a new API to work with them.
 We'll refer to the driver, the API, and the protocol as XInput.
 It supports up to 4 controllers at a time, with a light on the controller indicating the player index.

 The XInput API is one of the simplest APIs Microsoft has ever made and is extremely easy to use, but it only works with XBox controllers.
 This is nice for indie developers as XBox controllers are a small, consistent subset of the wide world of USB game controllers, and doing XBox support well is significantly easier than supporting all possible controllers.
 The downside is alienating players who only have a PS4 controller, or some other controller that uses HID.